 Your entryway is the first space that you encounter when you get home.
 If it’s cluttered and cramped, it’s sure to make you feel exhausted, overwhelmed or even irritated as soon as you get home.
-But your space should be your refuge and just like you take time to spruce up your curb appeal, you should spend some time just on the other side of your front door.
+Your space should be your refuge and just like you take time to spruce up your curb appeal, you should spend some time just on the other side of your front door.
+Take this time and get organized in 15 minutes – Entryway Edition!

 The Power of Focus